khaors/geocompr/main.md

 Clipping can only apply to features more complex than points: lines, polygons and their 'multi' equivalents.
-To illustrate the concept we will start with a simple example: two overlapping circles with a centerpoint 1 unit away from each other and radius of 1:
+To illustrate the concept we will start with a simple example: two overlapping circles with a center point one unit away from each other and radius of one:

 ```r